monimithra18/KadiyalaMonishMithra.github.io/README.md

-The link for the projects is: https://monimithra18.github.io/kadiyalamonishmithra.github.io/
+The link for the Profile is: https://monimithra18.github.io/kadiyalamonishmithra.github.io/